CMPLXapps/PyRC/README.md

 ## You may need to jump over some hoops

 If you're using Windows, you're fine.
-Every build comes Windows compatible out-of-the-box.
+Every build comes Windows ready out-of-the-box.

 If you're using Linux or MacOS, the process isn't complicated, but you need to go through an additional process.